teknowafel/statyc-py/roadmap.md

-# STATYC-PY ROADMAP
+# statyc-py roadmap

 This roadmap is divided into three categories; now, in-progress, and future.
 The meaning of these category titles is somewhat self-explainatory, so I won't be going into detail regarding said topic.

-## NOW (7/23/20)
+## Now (7/25/20)
 1. Multiple articles can be processed and laid out on the page
 2. The page is mobile-friendly thanks to well-written CSS
 3. Articles can be referenced by appending # followed by the article name to the end of the url
 4. Fixing code block width and removing the shadow
 5. A button at the end of each article to copy the permalink
-6. The button at the end of each article is stylized
+6. The buttons at the end of each article are stylized
+7. "Read More" / "Read Less" button to make scrolling through articles easier with fluid animations

-## IN-PROGRESS (7/23/20)
+## In-Progress (7/25/20)
 1. Improving site aesthetics
-2. Adding a menu and an "About Me" section
+2. Adding a page menu and an "About Me" section
-3. "Read More" button to make scrolling through articles easier

-## FUTURE (> 7/30/20)
+## Future (> 7/30/20)
 1. This could be your suggestion!
 Send your ideas in #suggestions to be voted on.
 Suggestions with a substantial amount of upvotes will be taken into consideration.